wine-mono/wine-mono/README.md

 FNA and related projects have been very responsive to pull requests, and it's worth sending changes upstream to https://github.com/FNA-XNA/FNA.

 The winforms and wpf projects are not being updated from upstream and have diverged significantly.
 Since they are supporting modern .NET, which adds new features and is not binary-compatible with .NET Framework, their use case is very different from ours.
-Any changes should be sent directly to the appropriate fork, but feel free to also send them upstream if it makes sense.
+Any changes should be sent directly to the appropriate fork, but feel free to also send them upstream if it makes sense.å